Kayra/prospector/README.md

 **A web application that scrapes a website and provides relevant detailed information regarding its Search Engine Optimisation.** This was originally built to automate the manual prospecting work an SEO team did to find local clients for potential SEO business.

+(I did a partial resurrection of this application in 2023 and didn't want to spend a huge amount of time fixing something no one cares about, hence the hacky code patch in the installation process.
+Shoot me a message if you're interested in this project and I can implement a more reasonable fix).

 ## Design

 ![UI design](docs/screenshot_1.png)